BMayhew/bmayhew.github.io/_posts/2019-08-07-2019-coding-and-maker-camp-for-kids.md

 <br>

-This year I have decided to run a Coding and Maker Camp for kids.
+This year I have decided to run a Maker and Coding Camp for kids.
 This is a huge experiment, that I am super exicted to run.
 I've got 9 students attending a 16 week course where students will be learning about design thinking, coding, and microcontrollers.

-This is the [Curriculum](https://makecode.microbit.org/courses/csintro) we will be following.
+This is what I'll be using as a[Curriculum](https://makecode.microbit.org/courses/csintro)

 The parts are in which include:
 * [1 Microbit Go Bundle](https://www.adafruit.com/product/3362)